 We have the answers you’re looking for.
 If you don’t find what you need in our FAQs section, don’t hesitate to request information, and we’ll get back to you as soon as possible.
-Select a quicklink below to take you to the section you'd like to learn about:

 Is my online degree the same as a degree offered on campus?

 Yes, you receive the same degree you would receive if you attended classes on campus.
 Your transcript will not reflect that the degree program was completed online.
 JWU is fully accredited through the New England Commission of Higher Education (NECHE), including its online programs.

 What type of accreditation does JWU have?

 JWU is fully accredited through the New England Commission of Higher Education (NECHE), including its online programs.
 NECHE is a regional accrediting agency recognized by the U.S. Department of Education and by the Council for Higher Education Accreditation (CHEA).

 Can you tell me about JWU’s campuses, educational model and mission?